GreptimeTeam/docs/docs/en/v0.4/user-guide/concepts/storage-location.md

     └── LOCK
 ```

-- `cluster`: The cluster directory contains internal data, and organizes the data grouped by datanode id.
+- `metadata`:  The internal metadata directory that keeps catalog/table info, procedure states, etc. In cluster mode, this directory does not exist in Datanodes or Frontends, because all those states including region route info are saved in MetaServer.
 - `data`: The files in data directory store time series data of GreptimeDB.
 To customize this path, please refer to [Storage option](../operations/configuration.md#storage-option).
 - `logs`: The log files contains all the logs of operations in GreptimeDB.
 - `wal`: The wal directory contains the write-ahead log files.

 ## Cloud storage

-`cluster` and `data` dictionaries in the file structure can be stored in cloud storage.
+The `data` directory in the file structure can be stored in cloud storage.
 Please refer to [Storage option](../operations/configuration.md#storage-option) for more details.